vdhamer/Photo-Club-Hub/.github/README.md

 #### A Better Approach

 </summary>
-A major design challenge for a next stage should be to provide a clean, standardized interface to retrieve data per photo club.
+A major design goal for the near future is to provide a clean, standardized interface to retrieve data per photo club.
 That interface is needed to load the data, but also to keeps the data up to date.
 This is needed because membership data and portfolios change every few weeks.